Easily sync your certificates and profiles across your team (via match)

 A benefit of using match is that it enables you to give the developers of your team access to the code signing certificates without having to give everyone access to the Developer Portal:

-- Grant access to the Git repo to your developers and give them the passphrase
+- Grant access to the Git repo / Google Cloud Storage Bucket to your developers and give them the passphrase (for git storage)

-- The developers can now run match which will install the latest code signing profiles so they can build and sign the application without having to have access to the developer portal
+- The developers can now run match which will install the latest code signing profiles so they can build and sign the application without having to have access to the Apple Developer Portal

 - Every time you run match to update the profiles (e.g. add a new device), all your developers will automatically get the latest profiles when running match

-The advantage of this approach is that no one in your team will revoke a certificate by mistake.
-Additionally it is recommended to install the FixCode Xcode Plugin to disable the
+The advantage of this approach is that no one in your team will revoke a certificate by mistake, while having all code signing secrets in one location.

-After running match for the first time, your Git repo will contain 2 directories:
+After running match for the first time, your Git repo or Google Cloud bucket will contain 2 directories:

 certsfolder contains all certificates with their private keys